isaksamsten/ucr-suite-2d/Readme.txt

 == Readme ==

+This is a modification of the UCR suite for handling efficiently handling 2 dimensional time series, based on the code of "Thanawin Rakthanmanon, Bilson Campana, Abdullah Mueen, Gustavo Batista, Brandon Westover, Qiang Zhu, Jesin Zakaria, Eamonn Keogh (2012).
+Searching and Mining Trillions of Time Series Subsequences under Dynamic Time Warping SIGKDD 2012.".

+The usage is similar, but the input is expected to be a 2-dimensional time series instead of a 1 dimensional.
+The input query and database should have two columns, one for each time series dimension.

+query.txt
+1 1
+2 2
+3 3
+5 5

+db.txt
+3 3
+3 5
+5 6
+6 7

+    ./ucr_dtw query.txt db.txt 4 0.05

+Using the supplied `run.sh` one can run multiple queries over a single database.

+== Original Readme ==

 This readme briefly explains how to use the codes.
-Our DTW code requires four parameters in this syntax:
-    UCR_DTW   Data_File  Query_File  M   R
+Our DTW code requires four parameters in this syntax: UCR_DTW Data_File Query_File M R or UCR_ED Data_File Query_File M
-    or
-    UCR_ED    Data_File  Query_File  M

 Input Explanation,
     UCR_DTW (or UCR_ED):  the executable file of our algorithm